 Other Members of Congress have introduced bills for Puerto Rico.
 Rep. Don Young of Alaska, for example, has introduced status bills for Puerto Rico.
 Any congressperson can do this.
 Rep. Young said in his 1997 bill, “Full self-government for Puerto Rico is attainable only through establishment of a political status which is based on either separate Puerto Rican sovereignty and nationality or full and equal United States nationality and citizenship through membership in the Union and under which Puerto Rico is no longer an unincorporated territory subject to the plenary authority of Congress arising from the Territorial Clause.”
 This is still true today.

 The next step is moving the bill to committee.
 Not all bills go to a committee.
 The independence bill introduced by Rep. Luis Gutierrez, for example, was introduced but was never sent on to a committee.
-In general, however, a bill is sent to the most relevant committee in the House so that the people who know the most about the issue can discuss it in detail.
+In general, however, a bill is sent to the most relevant committees in the House and Senate so that the people who know the most about the issue can discuss it in detail.
 They may hold hearings, call expert witnesses, mark up (make changes to) the bill, or send it to a subcommittee for more study.

 If the committee doesn’t take action, the bill is said to have “died in committee.”
 If the committee sends the bill back to the whole Congress, there will be reports and additional information to help Congress understand the issues.